selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_2.markdown

 image: assets/cover_images/img4.webp
 ---

+Notes on first youtube video, work on second blog on SD, weekly small things learned here and there.
+Also some thoughts on podcasts, books and quotes that have stuck with me.

 Day 1 ->
 - Most of the day was spent working for the company, I had a look at onyx.
 It is an interesting project and highly relevant to what I am working on